 Objectives:

-1. Describe the principles of perinatal HIV exposure and transmission.
+1. Define the principles of perinatal HIV exposure and transmission.

-2. Outline the epidemiology of perinatal HIV infection in the USA and Washington, DC.
+2. Describe the epidemiology of perinatal HIV infection in the USA and Washington, DC.

-3. Identify HIV infection in mothers, neonates, and infants.
+3. Explain how to identify HIV infection in mothers, neonates, and infants.

-4. Recognize the principles of perinatal antiretroviral therapy for the prevention of mother-to-child transmission.
+4. Describe the principles of perinatal antiretroviral therapy for the prevention of mother-to-child transmission.

-5. Summarize the current recommendations for the approach to infant feeding choices among mothers with HIV.
+5. Describe the current recommendations for the approach to infant feeding choices among mothers with HIV.

 ACKNOWLEDGEMENT: